Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 What distinguishes the endoprosthetic:

-- Absolute specialization in endoprosthetics – no distraction from other disciplines,
+- Absolute specialization in endoprosthetics – no distractions from other fields.

 - Personal consultation with detailed diagnostics,

-- Concrete support in organizing a quick surgery appointment ,
+- Specific support in organizing a quick surgery appointment ,

-- Individual assistance in covering individual costs , including the formulation of medical justifications and coordination with health insurance companies.
+- Individual assistance with the reimbursement of individual costs , including the formulation of medical justifications and coordination with health insurance companies.

-Patients regularly report that the Endoprotheticum team was able to operate on them several months faster than would have been possible in the public system.
+Patients regularly report that the Endoprostheticum team enabled them to have surgery several months faster than would have been possible in the public system.

-2.7 The most important points in summary: Your roadmap to a faster surgery appointment
+2.7 The most important points summarized: Your roadmap to a faster surgery date

 ✅

-Act early – not only in the late stages of osteoarthritis
+Act early – not just in the late stages of osteoarthritis

-✅ Obtain several opinions – including specialists in endoprosthetics
+✅ Get multiple opinions – including from endoprosthetics specialists

-✅ Compare clinics – also nationwide and in the private sector
+✅ Compare clinics – including those outside your region and in the private sector

-✅ Check individual cost coverage – ideally with medical support
+✅ Check coverage for individual costs – ideally with medical support

-✅ Contact Endoprotheticum Rhein-Main – advice & help with scheduling an appointment
+✅ Contact Endoprotheticum Rhein-Main – for advice and assistance with scheduling an appointment

 3. Why the system fails – Structural causes of long waiting times